Oakland Criminal Tax Audit or Investigation Attorney + CPA

 Oakland Criminal Tax Audit Defense Lawyers and CPAs in California

 Do not face federal prosecutors, special agents, or revenue agents without hard-hitting legal representation asserting and upholding your constitutional rights.
-Hire a proven, tested trial attorney with more than 20 years of experience providing audit representation and defending taxpayers with exposure for prosecution for tax evasion, payroll tax fraud, filing false returns, and other federal felony offenses.
+Hire a proven, tested trial attorney with more than 20 years of combined experience providing audit representation and defending taxpayers with exposure for prosecution for tax evasion, payroll tax fraud, filing false returns, and other federal felony offenses.
 We will work tirelessly to mitigate the penalties you are facing, advocating on your behalf while guiding you through the tax audit / investigation process.
 We can also appeal your audit on your behalf after the examination concludes, or potentially, engage in tax litigation to dispute an assessment of tax, interest, or penalties.

 Contact us online right away to arrange a confidential, reduced-rate consultation, or call our Oakland tax attorneys at (510) 764-1020.
 Alternately, you can reach our main office by calling (800) 681-1295.
 Please note that meetings at our Oakland location are by appointment only.